 2. …But if you want a thorough, detailed response, maybe pick a Friday.

 People are dealing with the most email activity on Mondays.
 As such, they might be more likely to send a reply quickly so they can move on to the next email in their inbox.
-Fridays have the slowest email response time, but also the lowest email volume of the workday.
+Fridays have the lowest email volume of the work week.
 So your recipient is more likely to have more time to respond to your email if you send it on a Friday.

-3. If you want to improve your email response time (or your team’s), monitor it.
+3. If you want to improve your email response time (or your team’s), use EmailAnalytics.

-How do your stats measure up to these benchmarks?
+How do your team’s stats measure up to these benchmarks?

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.